kaidoj/google-maps-jobs-search-extension/README.md

 - Export results to CSV
 - Cache previously visited websites to improve performance

+## Scoring

+* Perfect Match (Score 100): When a job listing on a career page contains the exact keywords the user searched for
+* Keyword Relevance (Score 50-80): Based on how many user keywords are found on job pages
+* Job Page Relevance (Score 30): Added when a website has dedicated job/career pages
+* User Keyword Matches (Score 20 per keyword): When user's keywords appear on the main page
+* Common Job Terms (Score 5 per term): For standard job-related terms found
+* Contact Information (Score 5-10): Additional points for having contact information

 ## Installation Instructions

 To install and run this extension in Chrome developer mode: